 Business may not be conducted at the Annual Meeting unless a quorum is present.
 Under our Bylaws, the holders of a majority of the total voting power of all outstanding shares of our Common Stock entitled to vote in the election of directors, represented in person or by proxy, constitute a quorum for the transaction of business at the Annual Meeting.
-On the Record Date, there were 20,723,912 shares of our Class A Common Stock and 40,333,019 shares of our Class B Common Stock outstanding and entitled to vote in the election of directors.
+On the Record Date, there were 20,552,578 shares of our Class A Common Stock and 40,333,019 shares of our Class B Common Stock outstanding and entitled to vote in the election of directors.
+If there are not sufficient shares present or represented by proxy at the Annual Meeting to constitute a quorum for approval of any matter to be voted upon, the Annual Meeting may be adjourned to permit further solicitation of proxies in order to achieve a quorum.
+Abstentions or withheld votes and broker non-votes are counted as shares present and entitled to vote for the purpose of determining whether a quorum is present.